chocolatey/choco-quickstart-scripts/README.md

 1. **C4B Licensed components**: A licensed version of Chocolatey includes:
     a.
 Installation of the Chocolatey OSS client package itself (`chocolatey`)
-    a. your Chocolatey license installed in teh correct directory
+    a. your Chocolatey license installed in the correct directory
     a.
 Installation of the Chocolatey Licensed extension, giving you access to features like Package Bulder, Package Internalizer, etc. (full list here).
 1. **NuGet V2 Repository Server App**: Chocolatey works best with a NuGet V2 repository.
 This application hosts and manages versioning of your Chocolatey package artifacts, in their enhanced NuGet package (.nupkg) file format.
 This guide will help you setup [Sonatype Nexus Repository Manager (OSS)](https://www.sonatype.com/nexus-repository-oss).
 1. **Chocolatey Central Management (CCM) Server App**: This is a standalone server that hosts the Chocolatey Central Management web interface, as well as the back-end database on which it relies.
 Currently, this interface provides reporting on packages installed on endpoints.
 In future, a feature will be added to enable deployments of packages and updates from this web console, as well.  can be found on the the [Chocolatey Central Management Setup page](xref:ccm-setup).